Abdul-Rafae-Mohammed/StepByStepGuideToSetupPythonAppWithOracleATP/Guide200Using_the_RestService_to_LoadData.md

 ### **STEP 2: Setting up the configuration file for the Python App**

-- The Python Application you installed is going to download the tweets from twitter based on the keyword you provide and store them in JSON format in the Oracle Database you created in Lab 100.
+- The Python Application you installed is going to download the tweets from twitter based on the keyword you provide and store them in JSON format in the Oracle Database you created in Guide 1.

 - Since, JSON is natively supported by the Oracle Database.
 You dont have to worry about reformatting the JSON object or parsing the JSON object to extract the data and then store it.
 You can directly store the JSON objects in the Oracle database.